 Hacking on cider-nrepl

-cider-nrepl has some pretty complicated Lein profiles, as it has to deal with multiple version of
+cider-nrepl has some pretty complicated Lein profiles, as it has to deal with multiple versions of

 Clojure and ClojureScript, plus dependency inlining with Mr. Anderson.
 That’s why we’ve